brtang63/A-Splicing-Algorithm-for-Best-Subset-Selection-in-Sliced-Inverse-Regression/readme.md

 - LASSO-SIR: Implemented in R package `LassoSIR` (0.1.1).

-**Note:** Comparison with the *Relaxed Natural SSIR* method is omitted in this repository because the authors' codes are not publicly available.
+**Note:** Comparison with the [Relaxed Natural SSIR](https://doi.org/10.1214/18-AOS1791) method is omitted in this repository because the codes are not publicly available.
 They may be requested from the authors.

 ## Results